Pixpipe/pixpipejs/cookbook/readme.md

 *processor interface*
 This extends `Filter` but still does not process anything.
 This is again an interface for any custom filter that would input one or multiple `Image2D` and output one `Image2D` (actually, this is not strictly required, it could output anything else, like statistics for examples).
 `ImageToImageFilter` provides a method to check if all the input `Image2D` have the same size: `.hasSameSizeInput()` and if they have the same number of components per pixel: `.hasSameNcppInput()`.
 These two methods should be called at the beginning of the `._run()` method, but if your custom filter happens *not* to need these verifications, then simply don't call them.

+### I/O Filters
+*file system*
+An `I/O Filter` is not a class, neither an interface, it is more a way to label some filters that are dedicated to opening files from the file system or from *AJAX* request and output a raw `ArrayBuffer` of the `String` contained by a given file.
+In addition to outputin some data that can then be parsed, they also perform `md5` checksum computation to give you some material in case you would like to integrate file integrity verification into your app.
+Some files are compressed using *zlib*, they usually have the extension `.gz` in addition of their original extension: e.g. *myMRI.nii.gz*.
+IO filters that load files from local filesystem of through an AJAX request will test if a file is compressed and if so, will decompress it in memory so that the data to output is ready to be parsed.
+This step is performed by [Pako](https://github.com/nodeca/pako), a very fast *inflate/deflate* zli inplementation in pure Javascript.
+Other filters are in IO, such as a filter to write an `Image2D` into an *HTML5* canvas (with data scaling if your image goes beyond 0-255), a filter to trigger the download of an `ArrayBuffer` in a web browser or a filter to read an image from local filesystem using the *HTML5* API and then benefit from the low level performance from the web browser (rather than relying on pure Javascript parsing of *jpg* or *png*, which is also possible but a bit slower. )
+Such filters are in the `src/io` folder of Pixpipejs.

+### File Codecs
+*give some sense to these blobs*
+Once again a `File Codec` is not a class in Pixpipejs, but rather a label given to some filter that are located in the folder `src/decoder`.
+Most of those filters are a singles task to decode a specific file format, and a single on will actually encode data to output a file: *PixBinEncoder*, for the native Pixpipejs format.
+Most of the decoder will take an `ArrayBuffer` as input and few other will take a large `String` (for text based file format). in any case, the input of the decoders is usually the output of a *I/O* filter after having read a file from the filesystem or through an *AJAX* request.
+Those decoder will digest the data and output an object of a Pixpipe type, for example an `Image2D`, an `Image3D`, a `Mesh3D`, etc. The purpose is that no matter the kind of file as input, files of the same modality will end up in the same kind of container.
+For example, a *png* image and a *jpg* image are encoded in very different ways, the first uses a *zlib* lossless compression while the other uses a *discret cosine transform* followed by a quntization making it a lossy compression.
+One is not streamable, the other is, magic numbers are of course not the same, etc. Even with all these diferences, they are still representing the same modality: an two dimensional image.
+For this reason, both kinds will end up in a `Image2D` Pixpipe container, and thus will have the same query methods and filter compatibility.

+### Helpers
+*When data still hardly make sense*
+Helpers is, again, a label to the class from `src/helpers`.
+They are tools to help visualize the data that do not easy to interpret.
+For example one of the main helper is `Colormap`, to create colorful gradients that then can be applied to other kinds of data.
+There are not a lot of them and they are usually created as long as new kinds of data are integrated into Pixpipejs and we realize that they can be interpreted easily with a little helper.

 # Building Pixpipe